 The Oxford AHSN and National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) Oxford and Thames Valley have successfully secured £275,000 from the NHS Insights Prioritisation Programme to support roll-out of good practice relating to care of people who have had a transient ischaemic attack (TIA) or minor stroke.
 Different service models including virtual, face-to-face and hybrid clinics will be evaluated.
-The NIP programme is enabling AHSNs and ARCs to work together to test and evaluate new and improved ways of running services incorporating learning from the pandemic.
+The NIPP programme is enabling AHSNs and ARCs to work together to test and evaluate new and improved ways of running services incorporating learning from the pandemic.

 Prior to the pandemic patients with symptoms of suspected TIA or minor stroke were usually seen face-to-face by a healthcare professional in a dedicated clinic.
 At the start of the pandemic, the Oxford AHSN and the Getting It Right First Time (GIRFT) programme produced guidance to help stroke services rapidly adapt and reduce the risk of infection.
 This included advice on developing virtual clinics based on the experience of early implementers in the NHS.